Thermometry by correlated dephasing of impurities in a 1D Fermi gas: Introduction

 In this work, we take the first steps towards understanding how bath-induced interactions affect thermometry for impurities embedded in a fermionic environment.
 Following previous work by one of us~\cite{mitchison_situ_2020}, we focus on dephasing probes~\cite{razavian_quantum_2019, oghittu_quantum-limited_2022, mitchison_taking_2022, yuan_quantum_2023}, where information about the temperature is imprinted on quantum coherences that can be measured experimentally by Ramsey interferometry~\cite{cetina_ultrafast_2016,cetina_decoherence_2015,skou_non-equilibrium_2021,adam_coherent_2022}.
 Specifically, we consider a system of two static impurities, each possessing two internal states, which are coupled to a one-dimensional, homogeneous Fermi gas.
 Homogeneous systems are particularly challenging for thermometry, since absorption imaging of the spatial density provides no information on temperature, while time-of-flight imaging of the momentum distribution yields diminishing sensitivity at low temperature because only a small number of atoms near the Fermi energy yield useful information.
 In this context, we show that correlations induced by bath-mediated interactions can yield a collective enhancement for thermometry at low temperatures.
 Remarkably, this advantage survives even when one is limited to local observables that are accessible via Ramsey interferometry.

 In the following, we describe our two-impurity setup in detail (Sec.~\ref{subsec_description}) and explain how to solve the quantum dynamics of the impurities exactly using a functional determinant approach~\cite{abanin_fermi-edge_2005, dambrumenil_fermi_2005,schonhammer_full_2007} (Sec.~\ref{subsec_calcdec}).
 We then analyse the dephasing dynamics in detail (Sec.~\ref{impurity_dynamics}), focusing especially on the effect that the impurities have on each other via the bath.
 Unlike the dipole-dipole interactions that typically arise in bosonic baths, itinerant fermions induce Ruderman–Kittel–Kasuya–Yosida (RKKY) interactions between localised spins~\cite{Ruderman1954,kasuya_theory_1956} with a non-trivial oscillatory spatial dependence whose period is set by the Fermi wavelength.
-Interestingly, we show that monitoring the two-impurity dynamics allows one to observe the effect of RKKY-like interactions developing in real time.
+Static RKKY-like interactions between impurities have already been shown to arise in one-dimensional atomic Fermi gases~\cite{Recati2005casimir,fuchs2007oscillating}.
+Interestingly, here we show that monitoring the two-impurity dynamics allows one to observe the effect of RKKY-like interactions developing in real time.

 Next, we describe how temperature can be optimally inferred from measurements on the impurities (Sec.~\ref{quant_est}), and propose a Ramsey protocol that is generally sub-optimal but experimentally feasible (Sec.~\ref{subsec_ramsey}).
 Our approach is based on local temperature estimation theory~\cite{paris_quantum_2009,mehboudi_thermometry_2019}, where the quantum Fisher information sets the ultimate limit for precision.
 Using these tools, we analyse the temperature sensitivity of the two-impurity system (Sec.~\ref{thermometric_performance}), finding that bath-induced correlations enhance precision even under local measurements, while using entangled initial states yields no advantage.